Best Strategy If Charged with a Violent Felony In Los Angeles

-When it comes to prosecuting criminal cases and legislating criminal laws, violent felonies have gone to the stop of the list as far as priority.
+When it comes to prosecuting criminal cases and legislating criminal laws, violent crime felonies have gone to the stop of the list as far as priority.
 Judges, prosecutors, the legislature, the police, all have violent felonies on their number one list of putting money into, creating task forces and making sure that violent criminals are sent to prison for as long as possible.
-So, if you’re charged with a violent felony, you had better find an attorney that has dealt with these type of cases before, knows how to defend them and knows how to mitigate them if necessary.
+Violent felonies are listed under California Penal Code Section 667.5.

 What qualifies as a violent felony is a very broad topic.
 In other words, for example, if somebody causes great bodily injury to another person, that allegation, if proved or admitted, would cause the underlying crime to become a violent felony and the person would be subject to the punishments that come along with violent felonies.

 There’s a whole list of violent felonies that can be found in the Penal Code and your attorney is in the best position in order to explain to you whether your case falls under the violent felony auspices or whether it’s not a violent felony.

 Strategies In Order To Mitigate Violent Felonies

 A lot of times people have no criminal record and are charged with a violent felony, and if the defense can show that there’s some special circumstances that exist, then a lot of times I’m able to avoid a violent felony conviction and get a conviction for something that is not considered a violent felony.